Autonomous-Resilient-Cyber-Defence/PrimAITE/docs/source/how_to_guides/custom_rewards.rst

 Rewards within PrimAITE are contained within ``rewards.py``, which details the rewards available for all agents within training sessions, how they are calculated and any other specific information where necessary.

+Rewards within PrimAITE have been updated to facilitate extensability and the creation of plugins with the release of PrimAITE version 4.0.
+Additional information about this is covered within :ref:`extensible_rewards`.

 Custom Rewards within PrimAITE should inherit from the ``AbstractReward`` class, found in ``rewards.py``.
 It's important to include an identifier for any class created within PrimAITE.

 .. code:: Python